YingCGooi/omdb-tracker/README.md

 ### Stack
 - Sinatra as backend API server
 - Postgres as RDBMS, connected via `pg` gem
-- React/Redux as frontend, bundled using `webpack`
+- React/Redux as frontend, bundled using Webpack
 - Raw CSS with icons from semantic-ui

 ### OMDb API Client